 Technology is invading the education field at an increasing pace.
 The process has effectively evolved from learning on blackboards to learning on the best interactive whiteboard that is much more reliable in this day and age.
 Our generation dreamt about using desktop computers to solve math sums, write and draw.
 The next generation speculated about the benefits of having laptops in the classroom.
 Sounds awkward in our days, doesn’t it?
 It’s now the era of a tablet, that small immediately operational vehicle of technology and knowledge.

 In terms of education, the tablet is a fairly priced, mighty computer that enriches training through the use of an intuitive touchscreen and simple controls.
 The advantages of using electronic devices in learning are common knowledge.
 An increasing number of traditional classrooms factor in personal-use tablets as part of the curriculum.

 As always, some conservative educators are concerned with the tablet being a major distraction.
 Others argue it’s not only a sophisticated toy but a versatile instrument revolutionizing the modern instruction landscape.
-There is over 15,000 educational apps in Apple’s App Store alone, and Google Play is neck and neck.
+There are over 15,000 educational apps in Apple’s App Store alone, and Google Play is neck and neck.
 The app ecosystem provides an abundance of learning content for all ages and various knowledge domains.

 Apparently, teachers’ concerns may be justified in some cases, yet it’s hard to overestimate the benefits of tablets in the classroom.
 This article sums up 10 advantages of tablet use that span across different institutions and teaching methodologies.
 Let’s see why it’s so cool to be a student these days!